jforget/Perl6-Alpha-As-des-As-Zero/Description/description-en.md

 Q.  When an  AI  learns to  play  a game,  such as  chess  or go,  the programmers uses some reference books  describing the game openings or some common techniques and tactics.
-Is there such a thing for I<Ace of Aces>?
+Is there such a thing for _Ace of Aces_?

 A. No. Initializing  an AI with game openings was  how Google Alpha Go was written.
 But its younger sibling Google Alpha Go Zero started from a clean slate.
-I have done the same with I<As des As Zéro>.
+I have done the same with _As des As Zéro_.

 Let us  leave aside my programs  and let us speak  about human newbies learning the game.
 Are there any reference books for them to learn the tricks  of  the  trade?
-If  your consider  Chess  and  Go,  they  are I<classic> games with a huge number of players, so there is room for a big amount  of litterature on them.
+If  your consider  Chess  and  Go,  they  are _classic_ games with a huge number of players, so there is room for a big amount  of litterature on them.
 You find very easily  hundreds of books  and  magazines devoted  to  these  games.
 On the  other  hand, Mastermind and  Othello are  less famous, but  still classic.
-You may find  I<some>  litterature,  but  not   much  (I  have  a  book  about Mastermind, my brother  has a book about Othello, but  that's all).
+You may find  _some_  litterature,  but  not   much  (I  have  a  book  about Mastermind, my brother  has a book about Othello, but  that's all).
 On the third  hand, for  Ace of  Aces, there  are not  enough experienced players to write books and there  are not enough newbie players to buy